 For the first time in over a decade, ISO 9001 - the world’s most widely adopted quality management standard - is being revised.
-The release of ISO/DIS 9001:2025 in August 2025 marks the beginning of a new chapter, with the revised standard expected to publish in September 2026.
+The release of ISO/FDIS 9001:2025 highlights a new chapter for quality management, with the revised standard expected to publish later this year.

 The revision reflects the evolving needs of organizations and the environments they operate in.
 It’s not a complete overhaul, but a thoughtful evolution, retaining the familiar Harmonized Structure (HS) while introducing updates that strengthen the standard’s relevance in today’s world.